prometheus/docs/snippets/saved_replies.md

-This document is useful for copy and pasting into https://github.com/settings/replies - feel free to chnage wording to your preference.
+This document is useful for copy and pasting into https://github.com/settings/replies - feel free to change wording to your preference.
 It's good to have a bit of variety in our responses, anyway.
-If you are are using more than one response at the same time, cutting out the initial thank you and replacing it with "Also, " should be enough.
-Any combination should create a sane flow, even if most obviously wouldn't make much sense.
+If should be possible to combine any of these snippets.
+Simply cut off the initial thank you blurb from a snippet and replace with "Also,".
+Any combination should create a sane flow, even if most of them obviously wouldn't make much sense.

 All these snippets follow the same basic layout